jackuo/Will-The-Home-Team-Win/README.md

 Build a Classifier for MLB baseball games.

 **The Data.**
-I focuse
+Data was collected from the Sportsradar API.

 **The Model & Metrics.**
-To measure the quality of my classifier, I translated The XGBoost Classifier worked the best, providing an Accuracy score of 58% (6)
+To measure the quality of my classifier, I translated The XGBoost Classifier worked the best, providing an Accuracy score of 58%, about 6% more than what a baseball game better would need to break even.
+If I had used this model to bet on the 2019 Baseball Season, I would have achieved a 33% ROI with a $8600 investment on games that scored high model prediction certainty.

-**Notes.**
-You will notice that to get the data from Sportradar